 Liz Bloodworth graduated from Bradley University in 2009 with a bachelor's degree in journalism and history.
 She continued her education at Illinois State University, earning a master's degree in history with a focus on America at the turn of the twentieth century.
 Since 2011, she has worked as the historical consultant for Illinois APCO's historical collection - a collection she worked on as an undergraduate.
 In the years since earning her MA, Liz has gained experience as a curatorial assistant as well as an adjunct instructor.
 In 2015, she collaborated with the Peoria Riverfront Museum and the National Center for Agricultural Utilization Research to create historical videos on Peoria's role in penicillin development for the Smithsonian's National Museum of American History.
 In addition to her work with APCO, Liz currently works as a Special Collections assistant at the Bradley University Library, where she assists library patrons with historical research and creates exhibits for the library.

-Raegen Jackson has been working at APCO for one year.
+Raegen Jackson is currently on an academic assignment to Morrocco as part of her senior year studies therefore she is not working on the Collection in the fall of 2018.
+Raegen Jackson has been working at APCO for two years.
 As an International Studies major who is passionate about travel, I hope to one day visit every single country.
 I'm currently studying French, Arabic, and Dutch.